 Lens focus test chart to test your lenses

-Sometimes it is something as simple as a camera setting, sometimes it is more.
+A out of focus lens could be something as simple as a camera or lens setting, sometimes it may be more.

 Catch up time – Lens Focus Test

-One of the great things about this time of the year, especially when it is a blizzard, is that I have time to catch up on projects.
+One of the great things about winter in southern Alberta Canada, especially when it is a blizzard, is that I have time to catch up on projects.

 I was doing a focus test on my lens and made a video about a way of checking the focus on your lenses (links below)